brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/usage/using-your-data/registering-data.md

 microns) the side of the voxels in your image correspond to.
 Offset refers to the fact that the origin of your image might be offset from the origin of the atlas space (e.g. if you didn't image the entire brain).

-Here too bg-space provides tools to address mismatches in these two aspects.
+Here too brainglobe-space provides tools to address mismatches in these two aspects.